PetrKryslUCSD/FinEtools.jl/oldnews.md

 # Past news

+- 12/03/2021: Added a utility to generate a random-looking triangular mesh.

+- 11/17/2021: Added utility to distort a block of mesh.

+- 09/21/2021: Fixed import problems for Abaqus files.

+- 08/29/2021: Mesh export/import in the HDF5 format using DataDrop.

+- 08/12/2021: Added quadrilateral mesh generation by extrusion of a wire.

+- 08/12/2021: Added triangle mesh generation for circular segments.

+- 07/14/2021: Implemented the mechanism of the "delegate of"  to facilitate creation of user-defined finite elements.

+- 04/08/2021: Implemented export of VTK binary files using WriteVTK.

+- 02/20/2021: Implemented extrusion of triangular meshes into tetrahedra.

+- 02/07/2021: Tests clean with Julia 1.6 release candidate.

+- 12/07/2020: Export of meshes in the .mesh format with the labels enabled.

+- 08/02/2020: Enabled permuting of nodes in the field.

+- 02/29/2020: Many new tests added.
+Code coverage enabled.

+- 01/23/2020: Dependencies have been updated to work with Julia 1.3.1.

+- 01/02/2020: Matrix multiplication code improved with the help of the `LoopVectorization` package.

 - 10/11/2019: Corrected a design blunder in the matrix utilities.

 - 06/11/2019: Applications have been extracted from FinEtools into their own separate packages.
 This will make the base library lighter and easier to understand.